mallikarjunteli/Django-with-Python-Project2/README.md

-# Django with Python Project2
+# Django with Python Project
 Whether-app-by-using-Django